kasev/distancni-cteni/README.md

 # distancni-cteni
-Data and scripts for a book chapter (in Czech).
+Supplementary material for a book chapter in Czech.